WarrenDavies/jenbot/README.md

 `docker run -it jenbot:v1.0`

-Vim is installed in the docker so you can edit the config while the container is running if you wish.
+Vim is installed in the Docker container so you can edit the config while the container is running if you wish.
 You'll need to commit your changes to persist them though.

 Add the `--rm` flag to auto-remove the container when you exit it.
 Add the `--network none` flag to disable networking, including communication with the host machine and internet (although that is irrelevant for mk1.0 as there's no means for it to do so anyway).